tix123/Hotel-Reservation-System-Lodgify-Mockup-React/README.md

 1. Download and install node.js from https://nodejs.org/

-2. In a terminal, run 'npm install' to install node modules.
+2. In a terminal, move to the project folder and run 'npm install' to install node modules.

 3. In json-server folder, run 'json-server db.json' to start a json-server ( If encountered privilege issue, run 'Set-ExecutionPolicy RemoteSigned' with administrator permission)